dretax/GarHal_CSGO/README.md

 ## A little Analysis of OverWatch
 I have purchased CSGO around April-May on a separate account, which you see in the sample videos.
 For 80+ hours I have been cheating on that account, for about a month or so.
 Revisited the game in August last time.
 I have used wallhack, triggerbot, aimbot without holding back and received countless reports from competetive matches.
 At this time being the account is still not banned for CSGO.
+Still, do not use it on your main accounts.

 ## Compilation
 You will need Visual Studio 2017 atleast, and amongs that the WDK.
 If you don't know how to compile a Kernel Driver, you will need to google a bit, or just [click here](https://guidedhacking.com/threads/windows-kernel-mode-driver-tutorial.15201/).